-1. Approval for MOC Part IV credit is
+1. Approval for MOC Part

-usually granted at the conclusion of the
+IV credit is usually granted at the

-(for beginning stage projects)
+a.
+Pre-Approval (for beginning stage projects)

-Part IV Credit Approval (for completed projects)
+b.
+MOC Part IV Credit Approval (for completed

 determine if a project is eligible for MOC Part IV credit before the conclusion